siphesihlemagazi/liz/README.md

 # It is for anyone who can do any form of work, formal and informal, educated and uneducated.
 # The aim is to make it easy for people to find the right person for any kind of job or task they need help with, without a hussle.

-# THE TECHNOLOGIES USED TO BUILD the app are Python and Django on the server-side and CSS HTML and JavaScript on the user interface.
+# The technologies used to build the app are Python and Django on the server-side and CSS HTML and JavaScript on the user interface.